LAST UPDATED: 22.01.2023

 The thing is this…

-If you’re coming from overseas, not only will you be driving on the ‘wrong’ side of the road, but, when you hire a motorhome, you’ll be driving something much bigger – and with the steering wheel on the right-hand side.
+If you’re coming from overseas, not only will you be driving on the ‘wrong’ side of the road, but when you hire a motorhome you’ll be driving something much bigger than what you’re used to.

 Have a look at this video to see what we mean…

-Can you imagine having to reverse a large motorhome 100 yards or more – with a sheer drop one side – because there was nowhere to pass an on-coming vehicle?
+Can you imagine having to reverse a large motorhome 100 yards or more – with a sheer drop to one side – because there’s nowhere to pass an on-coming vehicle?

 So, really think about the right size of vehicle for your needs, driving competence, and travel itinerary.

-If you’re not a super confident driver, we suggest you choose one of the smaller campervans.
-Or just avoid routes that are not ‘motorhome friendly’!
+If you’re not a super confident driver, we suggest you choose one of the smaller campervans or simply avoid routes that are not ‘motorhome friendly’!